 We do not support the extension of this power to individuals in the 10-15 age group.
 However, if it is to be so extended then as a minimum there should be a requirement that their safety and welfare be considered before so doing.
-We therefore support the amendments above, which were suggested by the Joint Committee on Human Rights (JCHR).5
+We therefore support as an alternative to our stand part amendment the second group of amendments above, which were suggested by the Joint Committee on Human Rights (JCHR).5